scott-w/backbone.marionette/docs/tutorial/routers.md

 There are two interesting parts in our `PersonList`:

-  1. Since we passed the `app` into our view, we can its methods directly.
+  1. We then navigate to the new URL.
-  2. We then navigate to the new URL.
+  2. We passed the controller into our view so we can call methods on it.

 ### What does `Backbone.history.navigate` do?